You Really Got Me: Release and reception

 Upon release, the single received a positive review from Record Mirror, which said, "Highly promising group with strong guitar sound and a compact sort of vocal performance.
 Mid-tempo but bustling song should sell well."
 In Melody Maker, singer Dave Berry was featured in a blindfold test of the song, with Berry at first guessing the song was by the Kingsmen.
 He said, "It's fabulous, this one.
 I like these records that sound as if they've gone into a recording studio and done what they wanted to on the spot.
 It's a good chance of being a big hit."
-The Melody Maker review had a lasting impact on Ray Davies, who said that Berry "had a few hits – so he mattered" and that Berry's belief that the band had "done what they wanted" had "said it all" for him.
-In the U.S., Cash Box described the single as "a pulsating, blues-flavored rock-a-rhythmic...that builds along the way."
+The Melody Maker review had a lasting impact on Ray Davies, who said that Berry "had a few hits—so he mattered" and that Berry's belief that the band had "done what they wanted" had "said it all" for him.
+In the U.S., Cash Box called the single "a pulsating, blues-flavored rock-a-rhythmic...that builds along the way."

 The Kinks' use of distorted guitar riffs continued with songs like "All Day and All of the Night", "Tired of Waiting for You", and "Set Me Free", among others.
 Pete Townshend of the Who, a band also produced by Talmy at that time, has stated that their first single, "I Can't Explain", was influenced by the Kinks' work at the time.
 Other artists influenced by "You Really Got Me" include Tom Petty, John Lydon, Joe Jackson, Chris Bell of Big Star, and Jimi Hendrix, who, according to Dave Davies, described the song as "a landmark record".

 In 1999, "You Really Got Me" was inducted into the Grammy Hall of Fame.
 Rolling Stone magazine placed the song at number 82 on their list of the 500 greatest songs of all time and at number four on their list of the 100 Greatest Guitar Songs of All Time.
 In early 2005, the song was voted the best British song of the 1955–1965 decade in a BBC radio poll.
 In March 2005, Q magazine placed it at number nine in its list of the 100 Greatest Guitar Tracks.
 In 2009, it was named the 57th Greatest Hard Rock Song by VH1.